gterzian/automata/conversation_summary.md

 - `RedrawRequested` passes `need_reset` flag and clears it
 - Renderer checks flag and resets board/counters if `true`

+### Episode 11: Viewport Scrolling

+**User**: "Ok so I want the visible board to move to the left and right when the corresponding arrow keys are pressed.
+And start with a single black cell at the right most part, and also the visible board should be the right most one.
+Follow the pattern of using data in `NeedUpdate`(use names keys), and pair it with a local flag to propagate at the next render tick."

+Added horizontal viewport scrolling to explore the full board width, following the same local-flag pattern as reset.

+**Initial condition change**: "actually just start with a single black cell, but at width - 1"

+Changed board initialization to place single black cell at absolute rightmost position (`width - 1`), with all other cells in first row set to `Zero` (not `None`) to enable proper computation.

+**Implementation**:
+- Changed `SceneState::NeedUpdate(bool)` to `NeedUpdate { reset: bool, scroll_left: bool, scroll_right: bool }` using named fields
+- Added `viewport_offset: usize` in renderer, starts at `BOARD_WIDTH - VISIBLE_BOARD_WIDTH` (rightmost position)
+- Added `need_scroll_left` and `need_scroll_right` local flags in `App` struct
+- Arrow key handlers set respective flags (no immediate redraw)
+- `RedrawRequested` captures all three flags, clears them, passes to `NeedUpdate`
+- Renderer updates `viewport_offset` based on flags with bounds checking
+- Reset also resets viewport to rightmost position

+**User**: "make the scrolling faster, like ten times as fast"

+Changed scrolling speed from 1 pixel per keypress to 10 pixels:
+- Left: `viewport_offset.saturating_sub(10)` (prevents underflow)
+- Right: `(viewport_offset + 10).min(board.width - VISIBLE_BOARD_WIDTH)` (prevents overflow)

+**Key insights**:
+1. Named struct fields in enum variants improve clarity over positional parameters
+2. Viewport is an independent concern from board state - renderer owns both
+3. Starting at rightmost position shows the seed cell immediately
+4. Fast scrolling (10px) gives responsive exploration of the large board
+5. Bounds checking prevents viewport from going out of range

+**Benefits**:
+- Explore entire 10x-wide board interactively
+- See how patterns evolve across the full width
+- Rightmost start position shows seed cell in initial view
+- Fast scrolling makes exploration practical
+- Follows same clean pattern as reset: local flags → state machine → renderer action

+**Changes**:
+- `SceneState::NeedUpdate { reset: bool, scroll_left: bool, scroll_right: bool }`
+- Added `viewport_offset: usize` to renderer (tracks horizontal scroll position)
+- Added `need_scroll_left` and `need_scroll_right` to `App` struct
+- Left/Right arrow handlers set respective flags
+- `RedrawRequested` passes all three flags and clears them
+- Renderer scrolls viewport 10 pixels per keypress with bounds checking
+- Board initialization: first row all `Zero` except `One` at rightmost position
+- Reset restores viewport to rightmost position

 ## Code Quality

 **User**: "remove prints(except the two re missed frame). `GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."